Universal approximation with complex-valued deep narrow neural networks: Introduction

 \subsection{Organization of our paper}

-In \cref{chap:preliminaries} we fix our notation and recall some basics from complex analysis, the theory of neural networks, and functional analysis. \cref{sec: building_blocks} introduces the register model and shows how the identity map on $\CC$ and complex conjugation can be approximated using CVNNs.
+In \cref{chap:preliminaries} we fix our notation and recall some basics from complex and functional analysis and the theory of neural networks. \cref{sec: building_blocks} introduces the register model and shows how the identity map on $\CC$ and complex conjugation can be approximated using CVNNs.
 For non-polyharmonic functions, the proof of \cref{thm:intro} can be found in \cref{chap:non-polyharmonic}.
 In \cref{chap:polyharmonic}, we present the proof of universality claimed in \cref{thm:intro} in the case of polyharmonic activation functions which are neither holomorphic, nor antiholomorphic, nor $\RR$-affine.
-In \cref{chap:optimality}, we show that CVNNs whose activation function is holomorphic or antiholomorphic or $\RR$-affine are never universal, regardless of the number of neurons per hidden layer, and derive a lower bound on the minimum width necessary for universality.
+In \cref{sec:quant}, we prove the quantitative approximation bound in terms of the depth of the considered networks.
+In \cref{chap:optimality}, we show that CVNNs whose activation function is holomorphic or antiholomorphic or $\RR$-affine are never universal, regardless of the number of neurons per hidden layer.
+Moreover, we show that there exist activation functions satisfying the assumptions from \cref{thm:intro} for which a width of $\max\setn{2n,2m}$ is necessary in order to provide universal CVNNs.
 In the appendix, we provide basics on the relationship between local uniform convergence and universal approximation, and on Taylor approximations in terms of Wirtinger derivatives.